 9 Types of Collateral that can Secure a Business Loan

 Collateral requirements differ among various creditors.
-Moreover, one can choose their business loan collateral according to their preference, amount of money required, or the available resources.
+Moreover, one can choose their business loan collateral according to their preference, the amount of money required, or available resources.
 Below are the different types of business credit warranties available:

 1. Real Estate Collaterals

-The frequently used business loans collateral is real estate.
+The frequently used business loan collateral is real estate.
 Most moneylenders prefer this collateral because its value is high and does not depreciate rapidly.
 Examples of such securities include your home or lands.
 Borrowers seeking to invest in real estate need to understand that failure to repay the due amount leads to a shift in the legal ownership of their property to the creditor.
-Therefore, it is not wise to commit a property that one is not ready to lose.
-The various real estate collaterals include mortgage notes, asset security interest, lease allotment and charge in property, and personal guarantee.
+Therefore, it is not wise to commit to a property that one is not ready to lose.
+The various real estate collaterals include mortgage notes, asset security interest, lease allotment and charge in property, and personal guarantees.

 2. Company Vehicles Act as Loan Security